ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 - Cytoplasmic/non-cytoplasmic domains from Phobius
 - Signal peptide regions from `SignalP <https://services.healthtech.dtu.dk/service.php?SignalP-5.0>`_ and/or Phobius
 - Spurious protein from `AntiFam <https://www.ebi.ac.uk/research/bateman/software/antifam-tool-identify-spurious-proteins>`_
+- `CATH-FunFams <https://github.com/UCLOrengoGroup/cath-funfam-docs>`_ is an automatically generated profile HMM database, with FunFams entries segregated by an entropy-based approach  that distinguishes different patterns of conserved residues, corresponding to differences in functional determinants
+- `Pfam-N annotations <https://xfam.wordpress.com/2022/10/20/a-new-version-of-pfam-n-is-available>`_ result from a deep learning methodology developed by the Google Research team led by Dr Lucy Colwell to increase the Pfam coverage of protein sequences

 When available, 3D structure and domain predictions from the `Genome3D consortium <http://genome3d.net/resource>`_ are displayed in the
 **Predicted 3D Structures** and **Predicted Domains** categories respectively.